skunklabz/tk4-hercules/docs/LEARNING_GUIDE.md

 ---

-*This learning guide is based on educational content from various mainframe computing resources and adapted for the TKX-Hercules Docker container.
+*This learning guide is based on educational content from various mainframe computing resources and adapted for the TK4-Hercules Docker container.
 Special thanks to the Hercules community and all the contributors who have made mainframe education accessible to everyone.*